Hero Images/Getty Images

 An old adage says that if something seems too good to be true, it probably is.
 With no-penalty CDs, that’s often what consumers find.

 While you can withdraw the money from your no-penalty CD within days of funding your account, the amount of interest you can earn may be relatively low.
-While the top 11-month no-penalty CDs pay around 1.5 percent APY, the top 12-month traditional CDs pay more than 2 percent APY.
+While the top 11-month no-penalty CDs pay around 2.2 percent APY, the top 12-month traditional CDs pay 3 percent APY.

 “You do pay for the convenience, being able to tap into the money prior to maturity,” McBride says.